 Duplicate that channel with a right-click.
-We’re going to kind of ruin this layer in the process, so let’s call it Damaged.
+We’re going to kind of ruin this channel in the process, so let’s call it Damaged.

-Once on this channel, we need to run Levels.
-In this case, we want to be way more extreme.
+Once on this channel, we need to run Levels with ⌘-L. In this case, we want to be way more extreme.
 Bring the black + white point sliders in until we get the subject as black as possible.

 We want to stop with the Levels adjustments before we start to loose detail in the whispy hair, so zoom in to check before you accept.

 Now we have a subject which is almost completely black.
 Some highlights probably still remain.
 We need to get rid of them.
 I simply use a big brush and paint with pure black.
 Make sure you stop before you paint over the whispy edges of the subject.
 Just fill in the center with black.